PhilippSchweinzer/CTFs/HackTheBox Cyber Apocalypse 2021/PhaseStream2.md

-# Challenge Name
+# Phase Stream 2
 ## Team
 cyberwehr

 ## Description
 Link to original on CTFtime: [Description](https://ctftime.org/task/15689 "CTFtime challenge description")

-The aliens have learned of a new concept called "security by obscurity".
+> The aliens have learned of a new concept called "security by obscurity".
 Fortunately for us they think it is a great idea and not a description of a common mistake.
 We've intercepted some alien comms and think they are XORing flags with a single-byte key and hiding the result inside 9999 lines of random data, Can you find the flag?

 ## Files
 file with 9999 newline-terminated strings